dreispt/maintainer-tools/module-grade.md

 To be promoted from Stable to Mature we need a PR that improves it so that it meets all the criteria, and adds the star banner to the README.

+The point for Mature modules is to give incentive and recognize the extra work to make modules more robust and easier to use.
+These are things like an excellent code test coverage, a detailed and useful README and documentation, or being available though a Configuration option.

+The point for Beta modules is to allow faster PR merges.
+Instead of a PR being repeatedly improved by the author until all the reviewers are happy with it, we instead assume this first PR as the starting point for a stable module.
+This improvement work can split into subsequent PRs, until it can be considered stable.
+These are smaller, easier to review, and faster to merge.
+And instead of a series of "no" until you get a "yes", you have a more motivating series of "ok" until you get a "yes".

+A GitHub Issue should be used to coordinate the efforts of the ongoing PRs, and to keep track of the list of changes that need to be implemented (or are just nice to have).

+Beta modules require at least one contributor to be committed to work on the work plan.
+Beta modules that do net meet this criteria can be removed from the OCA branch.
+A pointer for the revision of last version of the module will be kept in the Issue, so that it is always possible for someone else to recover and continue the work.